-I write bi-monthly articles, publishpodcasts, and host workshops on healing, recovery, and the root causes of pain.
+I write bi-monthly articles, publish podcasts, and host breathwork workshops on healing, recovery, and the root causes of pain.
 Sign up for two stories per month, that’s it.
-I charted my journey and this first article is Complex PTSD: When Your Therapist Thinks You May Be F*cked.
+You can also read my writing on: Why Breathwork is Psychedelic: Body Vibrations, Intentional Breathing, and Powerful Music.

 My life is divided into two life spans: before breathwork (BB), and after breathwork (AB).